-MR&P is a leading contract manufacturer of customized, mission critical rubber and thermoplastic components and assemblies.
+MR&P is a contract manufacturer of customized, mission critical rubber and thermoplastic components and assemblies.
 Over the duration of our six-year investment period, we worked closely with the MR&P leadership team to significantly impact the performance of the company and enter new markets.

 Wahoo is a highly innovative fitness technology company serving cyclists, triathletes and other endurance athletes.
 Their portfolio of differentiated products created an attractive base business with capabilities to continue innovating and further establishing itself as the premier smart training company.
 We provided growth capital to accelerate product ecosystem development and scale the the organization.

 Expanding Our Capabilities

 Starting a new decade with unprecedented global dynamics shed light on the importance of relationships and resiliency, as well as flexibility.
 A new wave of investor and operations leaders joined the firm to help usher NEP into its 60th year of business while NMP celebrated its 20th.
-We opened a second office location in Southeast Florida to help broaden NEP’s reach to a robust market for growing and profitable companies.
+We opened a second office location in Southeast Florida to help broaden our reach to a robust market for growing and profitable companies.
 We also moved our MN team to a new office in the Minneapolis.
-One of the most important milestones of this decade was organizing NEP and NMP under one independent entity as a registered investment advisor with the SEC, Norwest Capital, a true testament to the firm’s future growth ambitions and desire to make positive economic impact by building companies for long-term success.
-Our build strategy is market cycle-resistant.
+One of the most important milestones of this decade was organizing NEP and NMP under one independent entity as a registered investment advisor with the SEC, Norwest Capital, a true testament to the firm’s future growth ambitions.
 We continue to strengthen our firm’s support of our communities, investing resources and ourselves, and supporting our companies and employees as they make a difference in the communities where we live and work.

 As the nation’s oldest wallpaper company established in 1886, Thibaut is a designer and provider of a variety of wallcoverings, fabrics, tapes/trim, and woven upholstery fabrics.
 Our team has partnered with Thibaut to position the company for continued growth.